Many centuries before the country of Oman was formed, Muscat, its current capital, was a prosperous trading center and an influential regional city.

 , Oman occupies a strategic position at the entrance to the Persian Gulf

-Oman's first settlement, known as Dereaze, was formed over 8,000 years ago during the Stone Age, and was located in the city of Ibri.
+Oman's first settlement, Dereaze, was formed over 8,000 years ago during the Stone Age, and was located within the city of Ibri.
 Numerous empires dominated the land through the centuries, including the Achaemenids, Parthians and the Sassanids who reigned for 400 years.

-It was during the 7th century AD when Oman adopted Islam, and to this day remains the only country within the Islamic world to predominately practice Ibadism - a form of moderate conservatism.
+It was during the 7th century AD when Oman adopted Islam.
+To this day it remains the only country within the Islamic world to predominately practice Ibadism - a form of moderate conservatism.

 turned up in 1498, and occupied Muscat for over a century as a means to protect their sea lanes.
 Driven out by native tribes, who were in turn pushed out by a Yemeni tribe, Oman transitioned into a self-governing region.